Introduction

 Insight: Why the Axioms Matter in Practice

-You have already used non-Euclidean distances throughout this curriculum.
-In k-nearest neighbors,
+We have already used non-Euclidean distances throughout this curriculum.
+In k-nearest neighbors, the choice between

 Distance

-situations.
-In optimization, we rarely care about the distance between two specific points; instead,
+optimization, we rarely care about the distance between two specific points.
+Instead, we ask questions like "How far is

 Definition: Supremum and Infimum